Parks and open spaces in Oslo: New parks and Akerselva as park

-The Frognerpark with the Vigeland Sculpture Park
+Frogner Park with the Vigeland installation

 The Frogner Park is composed of the farmland of the old Frogner Manor; the buildings of the manor is situated in the southern part of the park.
 During World War I the park was used for cultivating food; the potato harvests in particular were large.
 By the start of the interwar years much of the area was landscaped.
-The fountains were the first part of the Vigeland Sculpture Park, the work started after a resolution in 1924.
+The fountains were the first part of the Vigeland installation, the work started after a resolution in 1924.
 Until around 1950 the work was concentrated on the 850 m long monumental sculpture park in Baroque style.
-In the years before the work started, there were heated discussions regarding the layout of the park, whether the main axis should be east-west or north-south.
-The famous Monolith was erected as a single granite block in 1928; three stone cutters worked on the 200 t and 17 m tall sculpture until 1942 when it finally was unveiled.
+In the years before the work started, there were heated discussions regarding the layout of the park, whether the main axis should be east–west or north–south.
+The monolith was erected as a single granite block in 1928; three stone cutters worked on the 200 t and 17 m tall sculpture until 1942 when it finally was unveiled.